jjdegaine/Wifi-Solar-panel-optimizer-/index.md

 The softawre needs some calibration depending on components used.

-    measure U and I ADC 0Volt using software "testminmax_esp32" and modify values Connect the ESP board WITHOUT the mains.
+    measure U and I ADC 0Volt using software "testminmax_esp32" and modify values Connect the ESP board WITHOUT the mains to a PC with an USB cable.
+    ADC value are available with a terminal (like hyperterminal 115200 bauds)

 ```c++
 //